vorce/gonz/README.md

 ### Themes

 To create your own theme I suggest you copy the default one, and use it as a reference on how and what data is available.
+Example of a custom theme can be seen in [forvillelser](https://github.com/vorce/forvillelser)

-The exact API for theemes are subject to change.
+The exact API for themes are subject to change.

+If you use a custom theme, don't forget to specify the name of it when you build your site, ex: `mix gonz.build mythemename`

+If this gets old I suggest you create a target in a Makefile.

 ## Todo